studerus/pepper-android-realtime-chat/tools/pepper-face-recognition/README.md

 ## Configurable Settings

-All settings can be changed via WebSocket or HTTP and are applied immediately:
+All settings can be changed via WebSocket or HTTP and are applied immediately.
+A "Reset to Defaults" button is available in the Android app.

 | Setting | Default | Range | Description |
 |---------|---------|-------|-------------|